kallycao/foodie-finds/README.md

 ## Features ##

 ## Sign Up/Log In ##
+Users can create a new account or log into an existing account to enjoy the various features.

 ## Random Restaurant Generator (Menu Selection) ##
+After inputting their location, users can select one food from a menu to generate a list of the top 20 restaurants based on the selection (presented in random order).
+Users are able to navigate through the list and have the option to favorite the restaurant or view more information on Yelp!

 ## Random Restaurant Generator (Custom Search) ##
+After inputting their location, users have the option to customize their search to generate a list of the top 20 restaurants based on their input (presented in random order).
+Users are able to navigate through the list and have the option to favorite the restaurant or view more information on Yelp!

 ## Favorites ##
+Users can view and delete their favorited restaurants.
+Users are able to view more information about a favorited restaurant on Yelp by clicking the Yelp logo.